-Java is an island of mega-cities, mesmerizing natural beauty, magical archaeological sites and profound traditions in art, music and dance.
+Java is an island full of mega-cities, mesmerizing natural beauty, magical archaeological sites and profound traditions in art, music and dance.
 Though maybe not by size the biggest, it is definitely the main island of Indonesia, being the central hub for business and also of course travel.
-The capital city of Indonesia, Jakarta lies in the west of this huge island and from there on towards the east lies much attraction such as temples, lush fields, and hills, volcanic mountains, waterfalls, castles and rainforests.
+The capital city of Indonesia, Jakarta lies in the west of this huge island and from there on towards the east lies much attraction such as temples, lush fields, hills, volcanic mountains, waterfalls, castles and rain forests.

 East Java (Jawa Timur) is a wild, rolling region with dizzying peaks, smoking volcanoes and unspoiled panoramas.
 Malang is a civilized city with a temperate climate ringed by some fascinating Hindu temples.
 Blitar has more temples and a historic site or two to explore, and Banyuwangi, linked to Bali by a 24-hour ferry service, makes a decent launch pad to two exquisite national parks and one spectacular volcanic plateau.